Painting over Powder Coated Aluminium

 Once the metalwork is clean and dry it can be primed and then left to cure.
 This is best done as soon as possible, so that the substrate doesn’t oxidise or get dirty.
 There are primers appropriate for different alloys, so in this case a primer for aluminium should be used and it is best to consult with professional sprayers.
 To check whether the primer will adhere to the abraded surface it is a good idea to apply a small amount of it to the aluminium.
 If it can be wiped off or smears then the aluminium should be abraded further.

 6. Spray Apply the Top Coat

-There are a range of top coats available on the market to suit the wide variety of objects that can be re-coated.
-A top coat can be selected in a choice of colours and gloss levels appropriate for painting over powder coated aluminium, but it is crucial to select the right one.
+There is a range of topcoats available on the market to suit the wide variety of objects that can be re-coated.
+A top coat can be selected in a choice of colours and gloss levels appropriate for painting over powder-coated aluminium, but it is crucial to select the right one.
 The top layer needs to be chosen to adhere to the primer or directly on to the aluminium if a primer hasn’t been used.
 Again, a professional spray painting company will ensure the most appropriate product is used.

 Vanda Coatings have been offering this service for over twenty years.
 Please contact us to discuss your requirements.